marziehbagherinia/MIPS-Processor-Implementation/README.md

 # MIPS-Processor-Implementation
-This repository contains MIPS processor implementation in single cycle, multi cycle, and pipeline mode!
+This repository contains MIPS processor implementation in singlecycle, multicycle, and pipeline mode!